Peter King: Inside Kirk Cousins' fast free agency

 This week’s conversations: “Tom vs. Time” producer, director and cinematographer Gotham Chopra, former Browns and Eagles executive Joe Banner, and Nicki Jhabvala, who covers the Broncos for the Denver Post.

-• Chopra on whether he thinks the Patriots’ big three (Tom Brady, Bill Belichick, Robert Kraft) is on the verge of a split: “...
-I mean it’s an 18-year marriage and it’s been an incredibly successful run, but there’s a lot of intensity and a lot of pressure, and a lot of big personalities.
+• Chopra on whether he thinks the Patriots’ Big Three (Tom Brady, Bill Belichick, Robert Kraft) is on the verge of a split: “...
+I mean, it’s an 18-year marriage, and it’s been an incredibly successful run, but there’s a lot of intensity and a lot of pressure, and a lot of big personalities.
 And Tom is one of them.
-I think, you know, that hasn’t been easy, and I find it interesting that by the end of the season, that all kind of faded away, because when you get to the end of the season, no matter what is going on, everyone sort of gets on the same page and focuses.
+That hasn’t been easy, and I find it interesting that by the end of the season, that all kind of faded away, because when you get to the end of the season, no matter what is going on, everyone sort of gets on the same page and focuses.
 Again, they had another incredible run.
-And that’s what he says at the end, is like, this is a very different offseason for him.
+And that’s what he says at the end—is like, this is a very different offseason for him.
 And I think, that’s not necessarily what happened during the season.
 It’s the fact that he’s got three growing kids, a wife who’s like, ‘You know, I’ve kind of been putting stuff on hold for a while, and I wanna go out and do my thing now too.’
 And so Tom’s juggling a lot of things, and I think that’s basically what he says at the end: I gotta recalibrate.
 I have to find that conviction again.
-I think he will, but, you know, I think this idea that he’s going to play for four or five more seasons… I mean, this is just me, the guy who’s been around him for a while now.
+I think he will, but, you know, this idea that he’s going to play for four or five more seasons… I mean, this is just me, the guy who’s been around him for a while now.
 I just have a hard time envisioning that, to be candid.
 But we’ll see.
 I do think that these next few weeks and months are a critical time for him.”

-• Chopra on whether he has doubts that Brady will play in 2018: “No. You know, I’ve seen Tom’s process, and I think there’s very little doubt that he will eventually, this season, sort of find that thing that will get him back and really amped for next season.
-This past year was very unsatisfying in terms of how it ended, and so I don’t necessarily envision him leaving that as the last taste, you know, like I said to hold on.”
+• Chopra on whether he has doubts that Brady will play in 2018: “No. You know, I’ve seen Tom’s process, and I think there’s very little doubt that he will eventually, this season, find that thing that will get him back and really amped for next season.
+This past year was very unsatisfying in terms of how it ended, and so I don’t necessarily envision him leaving that as the last taste to hold onto.”

 Ten Things I Think I Think